maxcountryman/heroku-buildpack-sourceversion/README.md

 	https://github.com/maxcountryman/heroku-buildpack-sourceversion.git

-At runtime, your application can read `.commit_hash`.
+At runtime, your application can read the `.commit_sha` file.

 ## License
 MIT